OrbitLabsDAO/buildingblock_admin/README.md

 ./build.sh start
 This will launch a local version of the site

+TEST

+If you want to run the jest tests run

+npm test

 Your admin is now in \_site run a http-server there and away you go.